lixin00123/easytest/README.md

-Automated Testing with GitHub Actions
+A simple Python project for automated testing using GitHub Actions